theexperiential/Owlette/README.md

     python owlette_service.py stop
     ```

-6. To run the GUI configuration, double-click on `owlette_gui.py` or run:
+6. The tray icon will automatically run with the service.
+But if you wish to run the GUI configuration, just double-click on `owlette_gui.py` or run:

     ```bash
     python owlette_gui.py
     ```

-7. To access the system tray icon, run:
+7. To restart the system tray icon, restart the process or run:

     ```bash
     python owlette_tray.py